vantezzen/vowserdb/README.md

 # sdb
 sdb is a simple database, that is purely written in PHP and doesn't need any additional services, programs or deamons running to work.
+It uses .sdb files to store databases.

 # installation
 Move the "sdb.php" script to your project folder and include it via<br />